Rattlesnake Bites and Dogs: How to Protect Your Dog

 Just curious – what’s the deal with home remedies for doggie snake bites?

-Home remedies aren’t safe for treating snake bites.
+Home remedies aren’t safe for snake bites.
 Some can even make things worse.

-The best course of action is to get your dog to the vet ASAP.
-Veterinarians have the right tools and treatments to handle snake bites effectively.
+Your best move is to get your dog to the vet as fast as you can.
+Vets have the right tools to handle the situation.

 Could a rattlesnake bite leave my pooch with long-term health issues?